CTJMID/CV/README.md

 ### *Team Development*

-I am a people-orientated person & a natural leader; recruiting and developing a group of individuals into a functioning team has always been highlight of my role.
+I am a people-orientated person and a natural leader; recruiting and developing a group of individuals into a functioning team has always been highlight of my role.

 To develop diverse groups into functioning teams, I have had to manage on an individual basis, emphasising and encouraging employees to develop their strengths and value to the other team members.

 Teams function optimally when a mutual level of respect and acknowledgement of value runs through them between individuals.
-The greatest successes in my career have resulted from teams that I have helped mould to this point.
+The greatest successes in my career have resulted from teams that I have helped mould to this point, explified by my team at The Chequers, and the team at The Goat.

  <br />